w3c/wot/testfest/2019-02-princeton/README.md

 #### Manual Testing

 Testing the behavior of a servient manually means sending requests to the servient by interpreting its TD.
 The responses should be analyzed and documented.
-As mentioned before, the input values should be chosen to cover the entire data schema combinations but not by sending every possible input.
+As mentioned before,
+the input values should be chosen to cover the entire data schema combinations but it is not necessary to send every possible input, just a set of suitable "representative" values.

-Following tools can be used to generate such requests:
+The following tools can be used to generate such requests:

-- Postman for HTTP based servients.
+- Postman or curl for HTTP based servients.
 - Chromium for CoAP based servients.
 - Browsers to read properties